 Because humans have a hard-wired fear of loss, the word FREE is processed as no risk (no way of losing) and so appeal is increased.

 Special offers with restrictions ‘limit two per customer’ or ‘offer valid only until a certain date’ lead to higher sales than the same deals without restrictions due to the fear of missing out.

 Shoppers look at the ‘%’ without paying attention to the number to which the ‘%’ applies!
 ‘50% bonus pack’ sold 71% more than a ‘35% discount’

-23% more shoppers bought a product whose price ended in 9 (£39) than when it was £34.
+23% more shoppers bought a product whose price ended in 9 (£39) compared to when it was £34.
 There was no difference when the product was priced at £34 or £44

 When I talk to shoppers, they almost always say that they evaluate and calculate in-store promotions intelligently and would never fall for anything that wasn't an exceptional added value offer...